DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: METHODOLOGY

-Reconstructing the dark matter density and velocity fields from the galaxy density field constitutes a field-to-field mapping problem, which can be framed as a maximum likelihood estimation (MLE) task \citep[e.g.][]{2021MNRAS.501.1499M}.
-The objective is to infer the underlying dark matter fields given the observed galaxy density field.
-Assuming a probabilistic relationship between the two, the likelihood function is given by,
+Reconstructing the mass density and velocity fields from the galaxy density field constitutes a field-to-field mapping problem, which can be framed as a maximum likelihood estimation task \citep[e.g.][]{2021MNRAS.501.1499M}.
+The objective is to infer the underlying dark matter fields, given the observed galaxy density field.
+Assuming a probabilistic relationship between the two, the likelihood function is given by

 where $k$ indexes the grids, $N_p$ denotes the total number of grids, $\phi_{\mathrm{m}}$ represents the dark matter field (e.g., $\delta_\mathrm{m}$ or $\boldsymbol{v}_\mathrm{m}$), $\delta_{\mathrm{g}}$ is the galaxy density field, and $\boldsymbol{\theta}$ represents the model parameters.
 This formulation assumes that the grids are statistically independent, thereby simplifying the problem to a mapping between the corresponding grid points in the fields.